 The key difference between the two is in the ownership structure.
 A stock insurance company is owned by its shareholders.
 However, a mutual company is exclusively owned by its policyholders.
-A mutual insurance company exists for the sole purpose of providing insurance coverage to its members.
+A mutual company exists for the sole purpose of providing insurance coverage to its members.
 In contrast, the main objective of a stock company is to make a profit for its shareholders.

 In Canada, the majority of life insurance providers are stock companies.
 However, some of them, such as Canada Life and Sun Life, also offer participating life insurance products.

-Assumption Life is one of the most popular mutual insurance companies in Canada.
+Assumption Life is one of the most popular mutual companies in Canada.
 Another well-known name in this niche is Equitable Life Insurance Company of Canada.

 Is it better to get a participating whole life insurance policy when you are younger?

 It pays off to buy participating whole life insurance when you are younger.
 All else being equal, someone in their 20s pays much less for coverage than a 40-year-old.
 Buying a policy early also means you’ll have many more years to grow cash value.